ipfs/js-ipfs-repo-migrations/README.md

 Arguments:
  * `repoPath` (string) - absolute path to the root of the repo
+ * `options` (object, optional) - object containing `IPFSRepo` options, that should be used to construct datastore instance.
  * `isBrowser` (bool) - indicates if the migration is run in browser environment in oppose to NodeJS

 ##### `revert(repoPath, isBrowser)`